 Marine Corps veteran

-Legally blind and veterans with life-changing disabilities are given an opportunity to develop new skills and challenge their perceived limitations through adaptive golf, bowling, fishing and other activities.
-The tournament uses a therapeutic format to promote rehabilitation, fellowship and camaraderie among the Veterans attending.
+Veterans with visual impairments and other qualifying, life-changing disabilities are given an opportunity to develop new skills and challenge their perceived limitations.
+This is achieved through adaptive golf and a variety of other activities.
+The event uses a therapeutic format to promote rehabilitation, fellowship and camaraderie among the Veterans attending.

-In 1994, the National Disabled Veterans TEE Tournament sprang to life as the brainchild of several employees of the Iowa City VA Medical Center, along with two visually impaired Iowa Veterans.
-These visionaries created the TEE Tournament, an acronym standing for TRAINING, EXPOSURE and EXPERIENCE.
+In 1994, the National Disabled Veterans TEE Tournament sprang to life as the brainchild of several employees of the Iowa City VA Medical Center, along with two Veterans from Iowa with visual impairments.
+These visionaries created the TEE Tournament, an acronym standing for Training, Exposure, Experience.